Jmurp11/shopping-list/README.md

+## Setting up SQL Connection

+- create a .env file in the server directory and add SQL Connection info to it

+* example:

+    `
+    TYPE="postgres"
+    HOST=localhost
+    DBPORT=5432
+    USERNAME=postgres
+    PASSWORD=postgres
+    DB=veritone-coding-challenge
+    `

+## Installing dependencies

+### client

+* using npm
+    `cd client && npm install`

+* using yarn
+    `cd client && yarn install`

+### server

+* using npm
+    `cd server && npm install`

+* using yarn
+    `cd server && yarn install`

 ## Run React Frontend

-* open a new terminal and run the following:
+- open a new terminal and run the following:

-    cd client && yarn start
+  `cd client && yarn start`

-* the application will be accessible at localhost:3000
+- the application will be accessible at localhost:3000

 ## Run GraphQL Server

-* open a new terminal and run the following:
+- open a new terminal and run the following:

-    cd server && yarn start
+  `cd server && yarn start`

-* the server will be accessible at localhost:4000/graphql
+- the server will be accessible at localhost:4000/graphql